Navware-Official/nav-e/docs/adr/README.md

 ## What is an ADR?

-An Architecture Decision Record (ADR) documents an important architectural decision made along with its context and consequences.
+An Architecture Decision Record (ADR) document an important architectural decision made along with its context and consequences.
 ADRs help us:

 - **Capture the "why"** behind architectural choices
 - **Preserve context** for future maintainers